 Andy Mo is a serial backpacker and travel guru turned entrepreneur.
-Secret Informant explores authentic cultural foods and as a very young company, was struggling to grow.
+Tattle explores authentic cultural foods and as a very young company, was struggling to grow.

 He joined Spring as the first episode was released.
 They have since grown their following beyond anticipation and are about to release a new app in just 4 short months!
 This is the story of his journey.